Presentations of Galois groups of maximal extensions with restricted ramification: Presentations of finitely generated profinite admissible -groups

 Let $G$ be an admissible $\Gamma$-group with a $\Gamma$-presentation defined by $F_n \rtimes \Gamma \overset{\pi}{\twoheadrightarrow} G \rtimes \Gamma$ such that the reduced map $F'_n \rtimes \Gamma \overset{\pi'}{\twoheadrightarrow} G \rtimes \Gamma$ satisfies that

-where $y_i$ are the $\Gamma$-generators of $F'_n$ as defined above.
 In this section, we are interested in the $\Gamma$-presentations of this type, and under the condition \eqref{eq:presentation-type}, the restriction of $\pi'$ to the admissible subgroup $\calF_n$ of $F'_n$ is surjective.
 In other words, following by the property \eqref{item:prop-calF-2} of $\calF_n$ listed above, we want to study the $|\Gamma|'$-$\Gamma$-presentation $\pi'$ that factors through the quotient map $\rho_n: F'_n \to \calF_n$.
 We denote $\pi_{\ad}=\pi'|_{\calF_n\rtimes \Gamma}$ and obtain a short exact sequence

 and we call it an \emph{admissible $\Gamma$-presentation of $G$}.

 Similarly to the previous section, we are interested in the multiplicities of each simple factors appearing as the quotients of $N$.

 \begin{lemma} Let $G$ be an admissible $\Gamma$-group with an admissible $\Gamma$-presentation \eqref{eq:admiss-presentation} and $A$ a finite simple $G\rtimes \Gamma$-module with $\gcd(|A|,|\Gamma|)=1$.
 Then we have